 TrakCel had another audit a week later and followed the same plan, with another successful outcome.

 So, reflecting on the merits of an interactive remote audit – it was very efficient to host a remote audit.
-It required less resource from TrakCel as no security passes, guest Wi-Fi vouchers or food and drink were required.
-Quality Assurance did not need to set up an audit room and back room with paper records and files, which meant there was no resource needed post-audit to re-archive records or shred printed SOPs.
-Not printing SOPs and records was a big time and paper saving!
+There were other benefits such as less travel cost, les space (no audit room and back room with paper records and files), which meant there was no need post-audit to re-archive records or shred printed documents which also resulted in a lower environmental impact!

-The audit team and SME’s from TrakCel were still able to establish a personal connection with the auditor, although meeting face to face does allow for more social interaction and sharing industry anecdotes over lunch and making a coffee, which always makes an audit more interesting for me.
+The audit team and SME’s from TrakCel were still able to establish a personal connection with the auditor, although meeting face to face does allow for more social interaction and sharing industry anecdotes over lunch and making a coffee, which always makes an audit more interesting.
 From the auditor’s perspective the time to travel and cost to stay for several nights was avoided.
 This is a significant factor as budgets get squeezed.
-Both our auditors were UK based, but the time difference may present an issue for a US west coast client, so a remote audit may not always be practical, unless you can agree to work outside of core hours.
+Both our auditors were UK based, initially, it was thought that the time difference may present an issue for a US west coast clients but we have sine managed a number of international ‘virtual’ audits successfully.

-Article by TrakCel Marketing - 2 Jul 2020
+Article by TrakCel Marketing Team - 2 Jul 2020